Part One: Mandatory Viewing

 My tattooed friend directs the whole battalion into places around the square, and sets up family and friends to watch the games.
 I've seen this in past Games.
 They like to get shots of people reacting.
 Every year, they get one or two families watching their children die.
 Or maybe they get all of them, but only one or two made good television.

 "Now, just act natural!" the tattooed woman calls out, then the sound is turned back on.

 Katniss hears her, screams her name, runs to her... but it's too late.
-The boy has speared her like a fish, like that handsome boy, Finnick, did to most of his competition nine years ago.
+The boy has speared her like a fish, like the handsome tribute, Finnick Odair, did to most of his competition nine years ago.
 Everyone has tried it since, but this is the first success.
-He still looks surprised by it when Katniss puts an arrow through his neck.
+Marvel still looks surprised by it when Katniss puts an arrow through his neck.
 He is dead before he hits the ground, and the field is down to seven.
 Since he was from District One, which is closer to the Capitol, maybe they had time to talk to his people last night.

-The cameras flash briefly on the crowd in District Eleven, then suddenly, the screen is inexplicably taken over by the girl from District Five, who is engaged in none-too-fascinating foraging run.
+The cameras flash briefly on the crowd in District Eleven, then suddenly, the screen is inexplicably taken over by Finch from District Five, who is engaged in a none-too-fascinating foraging run.
 The commentators treat this as if it may change the course of the games.
 They point out some poison berries that she doesn't go anywhere near.
-Then they switch to Thresh, cooking a rabbit, and the District Two tributes finishing their fight with the bear (it gets a sword in its throat).
+Then they switch to Thresh, cooking a rabbit, and the District Two tributes looking up at the sound of the cannon, which interrupts a fight with a mutt bear.
 Then there is a shot of Peeta, who isn't even muttering now.